 Publishing my own print mediums through the years enabled me to break with standard tradition, capitalizing the “B” in Black when referring to the race.
 I didn’t care who disagreed with it.
 This was going to be my policy.

-The noun Black-American or plural noun Blacks replaced “colored,” and Negro American within the Black community as a racial distinction in the 1960s, and today is used interchangeably with African-American.
+The proper noun Black American or plural noun Blacks replaced “colored,” and Negro American within the Black community as a racial distinction in the 1960s, and today is used interchangeably with African American.
 This should have been embraced long ago by the top three journalism bibles of the craft — Associated Press, Chicago, and Oxford style guides — for proper usage by journalists when referring to an ethnic group in print.

 Equitable policy style